Chart Color Schemes

 Health performance in Ainslie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ainslie faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 61% of the total population (3,283 people), compared to 65.3% across Australian Capital Territory.
-Nationally, this figure stands at 55.3%.
+Ainslie has notable health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is high at approximately 61% of the total population (3,354 people), compared to 65.9% in Australian Capital Territory.
+Nationally, this figure stands at 55.7%.

-The most common medical conditions in the area are mental health issues and asthma, impacting 11.1 and 8.3% of residents respectively.
-Conversely, 64.5% of residents declare themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
-The area has 21.4% of residents aged 65 and over (1,149 people), which is higher than the 11.4% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+Mental health issues and asthma are the most common conditions, affecting 11.1 and 8.3% of residents respectively.
+64.5% of residents report having no medical ailments, compared to 70.8% in Australian Capital Territory.
+The area has a higher proportion of seniors aged 65 and over at 21.4% (1,174 people), compared to the Australian Capital Territory's 11.4%.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health